dwp/alexa-pension-skill/README.md

 ```

-# The Voice Interface
-Amazon's
-The folder speech_assets has two files.
-One with the intent schema

-# Preparing the project for AWS Lambda
+## Preparing the project for AWS Lambda
 ```
 index.js
 node_modules